One of the most cost-effective marketing strategies involves using your current customers to spread the word about your brand.

 76. EVE Online offers you scaling rewards when you recruit a friend

-EVE Online is a spaced-based MMORPG with complex social systems and a fervent fan community.
+EVE Online is a space-based MMORPG with complex social systems and a fervent fan community.
 One of the longest-running and most complex MMO games, much of the gameplay emerges from the interactions between the players and the investment of time (and subscription fees) by the players.

 Therefore, they’ve offered an interesting twist on their referral rewards.
 New players receive a skill bonus (equivalent to 1-2 weeks of in-game time), which helps them get into the game.